YamanAlBochi/RealTIme-Data-Streaming-Project/README.md

 # RealTIme-Data-Streaming-Project
-In this Project, I'll be building a real-time data streaming pipeline, covering each phase from data ingestion to processing and finally storage.
-We'll utilize a powerful stack of tools and technologies, including Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra—all neatly containerised using Docker.
+In this project, we will construct a comprehensive real-time data streaming pipeline, encompassing every stage from data ingestion to processing and eventual storage.
+This endeavor will leverage a robust arsenal of tools and technologies, including Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra, all seamlessly containerized using Docker.